underthink/cv.robnewman.dev/index.md

 ##### Senior Software Engineer / Lead Architect (May 2017 - present)

 In the EXFO Nova Context teams, I am one of the most senior developers and the lead architect for the Nova Context product.
-In this role, I:
+In this role, I have been responsible for:

-* **Developed Application Features:** Developed features for both the front- and back-end portions of the Nova Context product, as part of an agile team.
+* **Developing Application Features:** Developed features for both the front- and back-end portions of the Nova Context product, as part of an agile team.

-* **Drove Containerization Efforts:** I am currently driving efforts allow the platform to be packaged and deployed into customer datacentres as OCI containers, to allow for easier, machine-agnostic deployments, faster test cycles, and less disruptive upgrades.
+* **Driving Containerization Efforts:** I am currently driving efforts to allow the platform to be packaged and deployed into customer datacentres as OCI containers, to allow for easier, machine-agnostic deployments, faster test cycles, and less disruptive upgrades.

 * **Architectural Representative:** As the division's lead architect, I represent the Nova Context teams in an EXFO-wide architectural forum.
 This involves sharing interesting development and technologies with the rest of EXFO, working with the architectural group to develop new company-wide best practises, and driving adoption of those recommendations where sensible.